We are hiring

 As the leading member of the sales team, Keith’s friendly face often shows up in the local area.
 A little-known fact about Keith is that he’s a supreme water-skier and fly-fisher.
 His previous haircut, luscious beard, and cargo pants would have you believe that his true calling is a crocodile hunter.
 His eagle eye for detail means he doesn’t miss a thing – another reason that Keith’s expertise is invaluable!

 One of the newest members of our team, Jane is our ex trolley dolly, on-the-spot deliverer of babies, dating advice guru and ringmaster of Markets and Events.
 As well as being a very welcome addition to the girls camp at Silent Pool Distillers, she makes running twenty-four events in a weekend look like a cake walk.
 Be sure to check out our Markets and Events Diary so you can see her team in action, and (most importantly) sample our products!

 Chief Brand Ambassador India was thrust into the world of bartending as a baby; her parents were in the business of running bars.
 Having worked front of house and behind the bar for many years, she knows where all the best bars and clubs are, and has a charming knack for getting our gin into prime position on their busy shelves.
 When not planning awesome Silent Pool themed parties, India likes to live the high life and find fun places to eat and drink with her friends.

-Joe Van den Berg
+Joe van den Berg

 Joe runs the show in the bottling and packaging section.
 An accomplished musician, he conducts his string of bottlers to the beat of the music of his choosing.
-This often annoys Simon, as Joe’s love of the UK Top 40 Chart is not shared between them.
+This often annoys Tom, as Joe’s love of the UK Top 40 Chart is not shared between them.
 Easily distinguishable by his salmon coloured chino shorts, you’ll see Joe at our distillery or sometimes on the market stalls.